psahni/aws_saa_prep/11_classic_sol_arch_solutions.md

 * Elastic Bean Stalk is the developer friendly way to deploy same kind of stack more than
 * Most stacks are same -> Elastic Load Balancer +.
 Auto Scaling Group
 * It is a hybrid approach - AMI + User Data

+* Golden AMI is an image that contains all your software installed and configured so that future EC2 instances can boot up quickly from that AMI.